WHAT TEENS REALLY WANT TO SAY ... CAN YOU AT LEAST LISTEN?

 Plan B: We can go hands-off and let our teenagers take the wheel, allowing them to run free and make their own choices with minimal supervision.

 The downside?
 It's hard to be a successful driver without lessons, and even the most responsible, mature teens need guidance from those who have lived longer.
-Teens are still children, and children need a certain amount of structure and rules to thrive or there's a possiblity that all hell can break loose.
+Teens are still children, and children need a certain amount of structure and rules to thrive or there's a possibility that all hell can break loose.
 And that can be very dangerous.

 Plan C: We can find balance.
 We can have rules that act as a framework for living, bubble wrapping when it comes to real danger and placing our proverbial hands in our pockets when it's time to spread some wings.